leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/input/index.rst

   Input Nodes
 ###############

-Input nodes produce information from some source.
+Input nodes produce information from a data source.
-For instance, an input could be:
+For instance, an input can be:

 - Taken directly from the active camera in a selected scene.
-- A ``JPG``, ``PNG``, etc. file as a static picture.
+- A static image.
 - A movie clip (such as an image sequence or video).
 - A color or value.

-These nodes generate the information that feeds other nodes.
+These nodes generate the information that is passed to other nodes.
-As such, they have no input-connectors; only outputs.
+As such, they have no input sockets; only outputs.

 .. toctree::
    :maxdepth: 1